aryzach/aryzach.github.io/_drafts/2021-10-29-death-with-dignity-op-ed.markdown

 This conveniently aligns with those in their 60's to 80's who share a common sentiment to not want to continue to live if they have severe dementia.
 This group of people, in 10 - 20 years, will be in a position where they have a higher chance of having some form of dementia.
 Now is a particularly unique time to act because the size of that age demographic is big (how do I say this? baby boomers).

 These circumstances open up unique advocacy and fundraising advantages.
 Those who will directly benefit in 10 - 20 years can bootstrap this idea.
-They can be first clients, helping fund the mission, and those retired might want to do paid, volunteer, or general advocacy work.
+They can be first clients, helping fund the mission, and those retired might want to contribute to the mission through paid or volunteer advocacy work.

 And we can structure and align the nonprofit in such a way that the preparation services are immediately useful for them by providing legal and family / emotional support (the idea would be to perform the preperation services as if we knew it would be legal.
 This could be troublesome because if a law doesn't pass in time, then it might be emotionally harmful for clients).